m1kc/plasma-backup/README.md

 * :cityscape: Was used in production: **Dec 2017 — Jul 2021** (on fleet of 30 servers)
 * :2nd_place_medal: Was awarded a title (by me) of 2nd best backup utility in the world (1st place taken by [borg](https://borgbackup.readthedocs.io))

 _This utility has an interesting fate — I sent it to production in 2017 and it turned out to be very reliable and perfectly fit for our use cases, so I didn't bother making any noticeable changes until the very day we switched to borg.
 It still has some very rough edges, but in 4 years I never saw any real reason to fix anything.
-And we switched because borg had more features, it's not that I was unhappy with plasma — we just needed a program of another class._
+And we switched because borg had more features, it's not that I was unhappy with plasma — we just needed a program of another class.
+It wasn't really possible to "fix" or "rewrite" things without rewriting literally everything from scratch.
+So, plasma stayed what it was — a small utility with minimal codebase and simplicity as its main feature._

 ## Why snapshots?